amhelmi/GRAD521_DMPHelmi_2022/index.md

 * For the survey data, we expect to collect in the 1-10 GBs range of data due mainly to the interview recordings.
 The rest will be low impact.
 * For data collected by the robot and simulated data, we anticipate about 100 MB worth of data.

-roles and responsibilities
+# Roles and Responsibilities
-data standards and metadata
+# Data Standards and Metadata
-storage and security
+# Storage and Security
-access and data sharing
+# Access and Data Sharing
-archiving and preservation
+# Archiving and Preservation